Shriya-SB/Programming_Projects/README.md

 # Why this repository?
 Well, in this repository I will add all my coding projects and like to collaborate with everybody and store it.
 My main skill is coding and like to make it a profession.
 My all projects and notes are available here.
-The name of this repository is "React-Python-Next-Javascript"!!
+The name of this repository is "React-Next-Javascript-Python-Flask"!!

 # What kind of projects?
 Well, every project is available that what a fresher does the first time like small enjoying games, blogging, all that what we need in day to day life, which make our life easy.